 As the Desert Fathers saw themselves as embracing Christ’s life in the desert, and as the Benedictines saw themselves as embracing the apostles after the Ascension, the Dominicans saw themselves as embracing Christ the preacher, at times retreating to be contemplative, and then other times engaging the public with His Word.
 Notice the contemplation, which amounts to study and prayer, but then the going out and preaching, the engagement with the world.
 That's the heart of Dominican spirituality.

 While the first Dominicans were mostly students in the universities, in short order the universities across Europe were filled with Dominican friars teaching and leading studies.
 It’s possible to see a synergistic effect between the rise of the universities in the High Middle Ages and the rise of the Dominican Order.
 As the Universities grew, so did the Dominican Order; as the Dominican Order grew, so did learning, publishing, and debate accelerate in the universities.
 It is interesting to see how spread across Europe were those early Dominicans.
 Just to name a few from its first two generations: St. Dominic was from Spain; his successor, Bl.
-Raymond of Saxony (Northern Germany), St. Albert the Great (Southern Germany), Giles of Santarém (Portugal), Reginald of Orleans (France), St. Hyacinth of Poland, St. Thomas Aquinas (Italy), and Gilbert of Fresney, who established the first chapter at Oxford in 1221, just five years after the Order was officially formed.
+Jordan of Saxony (Northern Germany), St. Albert the Great (Southern Germany), Giles of Santarém (Portugal), Reginald of Orleans (France), St. Hyacinth of Poland, St. Thomas Aquinas (Italy), and Gilbert of Fresney, who established the first chapter at Oxford in 1221, just five years after the Order was officially formed.
 If there was a university in your medieval city, there were friars teaching in it.

 One of the ways to describe the nature of Dominican spirituality is by listing the four pillars of Dominican life: prayer, study, community, and apostolate.
 Prayer and study are rather obvious, and community is simply the fact that the religious live in common, such as a convent for nuns, a priory for sisters, or a friary for friars.
 But community can also imply a larger shared community of the heart for all Dominicans, not just those you share an abode.
 Apostolate is a personal or group activity that one does to bring Christ to the world.
 It’s roughly synonymous with how people use the word “ministry” such as some might consider providing or working at a soup kitchen “their ministry.”
 For Dominicans, it’s usually more of an intellectual endeavor, though it doesn’t have to be.
 A Dominican’s life, then, is centered on those four pillars.